JohannesSBA/united-national-health/README.md

   - Includes onboarding throughput (from `fetchPendingOnboardingActions`) so operators can correlate incidents with operational backlog.
 - `/globaladmin/security` (`app/globaladmin/security/page.tsx`)
   - Aggregates admin activity, priority onboarding actions, `SystemSetting` records, access policies, security alerts, and hospital metadata.
-  - Hosts compliance controls: MFA + data retention forms, `AccessPolicyPanel`, `SecurityAlertsPanel`, high-priority task list, and the shared `ActivityLog` (complete with download button via `ActivityExportButton`).
+  - Hosts compliance controls: MFA + data retention forms, `AccessPolicyPanel`, `SecurityAlertsPanel`, high-priority task list, and the shared `ActivityLog` with search/date filters plus a CSV export action.
+Each entry links to the dedicated audit detail page for deeper review.
+- `/globaladmin/audit/[activityId]`
+  - Detail view for a single `AdminActivity` record.
+Shows actor metadata, matched operator info, and pre-filtered email log export tools scoped to the event’s timestamp + recipient.
 - `/globaladmin/settings` (`app/globaladmin/settings/page.tsx`)
   - Displays deployment metadata, trusted origins, and admin counts derived from Prisma queries.
   - Ships `IntegrationCreateForm`, `IntegrationList`, and `RolePolicyEditor` (with normalized permission arrays) so configuration changes stay in one pane.
+- `/globaladmin/audit/[activityId]`
+  - Detail page for a single `AdminActivity` entry.
+Shows actor metadata, matched operator info, and the decrypted notification (if any) tied to that event with a one-click download button scoped to that email log.

 Every page wraps with `AdminPageTemplate`, `NoPhiBanner`, and `requireGlobalAdmin()` to guarantee RBAC enforcement before any data access.